WiseLibs/better-sqlite3/README.md

 ## Help this project stay strong!

 The `better-sqlite3` project is used by thousands of developers and engineers on a daily basis.
-It takes time and effort to keep the project strong and dependable.
 Long nights and weekends were spent for the health of `better-sqlite3`, with no ask for compensation or funding (until now).
+Help keep `better-sqlite3` strong and dependable.
 If your company uses `better-sqlite3`, ask your manager to consider supporting the project:

 - [Become a backer on Patreon](https://www.patreon.com/joshuawise)
 - [Make a one-time donation on PayPal](https://www.paypal.me/joshuathomaswise)